Friday, 19 June 2026

 Hot food at school.

 Recently we have seen a rise in requests to cook noodles or heat other food in lunches for children.
-Unfortunately we are unable to accomodate this.
+Unfortunately we are unable to accommodate this.
 If your child would like hot food at school they need to organise a thermos for this.

 We appreciate that hot food would be lovely during the colder days at school, however we can be heating food up in the staff room for children.
 Thanks for your understanding.